Best daily deals

 Eric Zeman / Android Authority

-As easy as it is to enable Chromebook Developer Mode, it is even simpler to disable it.
-But remember to back up your data once again, as disabling Developer Mode also erases everything from your Chrome OS device.
+As easy as it is to enable Developer Mode, it’s simpler to disable it, albeit still time-consuming.
+Remember to back up your data once again, as disabling Developer Mode also erases everything from your Chromebook.

 Drawbacks of enabling Developer mode

-• Google doesn’t support Developer mode, so you may be at risk of voiding your device’s warranty.
+• Google doesn’t support Developer Mode, so you’ll be on your own if you run across any issues, and may be at risk of voiding your device’s warranty.

-• All the security features are disabled when Developer Mode is turned on.
+• All security features are disabled when Developer Mode is turned on.

-• You lose your data when enabling or disabling Developer Mode.
-As you can see from the steps required to disable it, an accidental press of the spacebar at the wrong time is all you need to lose all your data once again.
+• You lose your local data when enabling or disabling Developer Mode.
+There’s a particular risk when disabling it, since an accidental press of the Spacebar at the wrong time is all you need to lose your data once again.
 Making continuous backups if you’re working on something important is recommended.

-• Chromebooks boot up extremely fast, which is a feature you will lose when Developer mode is enabled.
-You’ll have to see that warning screen every time you switch on the device.
+• Chromebooks normally boot up extremely fast, which is a feature you lose when Developer Mode is enabled.
+You’ll have to see a warning screen whenever you switch on the device.

 FAQs

-Developer mode requires you to turn off OS verification in most cases, making it an unsafe option.
-You should only turn it on if you’re sure of what you’re doing.
+Developer Mode requires you to turn off OS verification in most cases, making it inherently unsafe.
+You should only use the mode if you’re sure what you’re doing.

-To install an APK without developer mode, you can install Linux on your Chromebook, set up ADB, and tap on the Build number in the About device section in your Android preferences.
+To install an APK without Developer Mode, you can install Linux on your Chromebook, set up ADB, and use the Terminal to install the APK manually.

-Enabling developer mode on a school Chromebook is tough and we do not recommend it unless you have prior permission.
+Enabling Developer Mode on a school Chromebook is tough, and we don’t recommend it unless you have prior permission.
 You’ll have to disassemble the Chromebook, disconnect the battery from the motherboard, and press the power button for 30 seconds.
-Then you need to follow the method we have explained in this tutorial.
-Even then, you’re likely to be met with a software lock that won’t let you bypass the administrative restrictions.
+Then, you’ll need to follow the method we’ve explained in this guide.